-When families help children establish healthy coping mechanisms and healthy practices such a exercise and mindfulness, they are helping the individuals build resilience which helps the society have resilience too.
+When families help children establish healthy coping mechanisms and healthy practices such a exercise and mindfulness, they are helping the individuals build resilience.
+Furthermore, resilient individuals helps the society have resilience too.

 Families Teach Us Values

 When children are part of a loving family that teaches discipline and family values, they learn right from wrong and become ingrained with strong values.
-These strong values become the foundation of their identity.
-They’re so much a part of who we are that they teach us how to treat other people, respect ourselves, and find our purpose.
+These strong family values become the foundation of their identity.
+They’re so much a part of who they are.
+Our values teach us how to treat other people, respect ourselves, and find our purpose.

 For example, if in our own families we teach equality of individuals and responsibility of individuals, these are also values that we will work to uphold in society.
 Families themselves are in fact a social institution that we can chose to value and support for our greater good.
 Married couples can usually offer greater financial support and devote more time to socialization of children.